-No, payday loans are illegal in Arkansas.
+No, payday loans aren’t legal in Arkansas.
 The Check Casher Act, as defined by Arkansas Code 23-52-101 et. seq, was repealed in 2011.
-After which, Arkansas payday lenders stopped providing these kinds of loans.
+After which, lenders in Arkansas stopped providing these kinds of loans.

 Installment loans you can apply for

 If you have poor credit you can consider getting an installment loan.
 Providers of these loans look at more than just your credit history.
 They take your existing financial situation and your ability to repay into account as well.
 Similar to payday loans, the interest is very high and there are still risks.